Dual Credit Courses Accommodations

 Do different disability laws apply to high school students than to college students?

-Yes, the reauthorized Indvidiuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act (Section 504) apply to high school students, while the Americans with Disabilities Act (ADA), the ADA Amendments Act (ADAAA), and Section 504 apply to students in higher education.
+Yes, the reauthorized Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act (Section 504) apply to high school students, while the Americans with Disabilities Act (ADA), the ADA Amendments Act (ADAAA), and Section 504 apply to students in higher education.
 Neither IDEA nor IEPs (mandated by IDEA) are applicable as students transition to college.
 K-12 schools are legally required to guarantee all students successfully obtain a Free Appropriate Public Education (success), while higher education schools are legally required to provide students with access in order to perform to the best of their abilities.

 What documentation does Disability Support Services require for the determination of college-level accommodations?

 If a student has a learning disability or intellectual impairment, DSS will need the student's most recent, complete psycho-educational test report.
 If a student has any other type of disability (such as ADHD, emotional disability, health impairment) DSS will accept either a most recent, complete psycho-educational test report or a diagnostic narrative from the student's specialist.
 A diagnostic narrative is a detailed letter that describes the student's disability and the symptoms that may require accommodation.
-An IEP or other school plan (504) may also be submitted to substantiate the use of specific accommodations, but generally will not suffice as a student's primary documentation of disability.
+An IEP or other school plan (504) may also be submitted to substantiate the use of specific accommodations, but does not always suffice as a student's primary documentation of disability.
 All documentation should reflect the student's current functioning and limitations.

 How are accommodations determined at the college level?